gregsadetsky/minivac-601-simulator/README.md

 ## what

-4th attempt at simulating a minivac 601.
+4th attempt at simulating a minivac 601

-now featuring the **roblgorithm**.
+now featuring the **roblgorithm**

 more news soon...